-Round is the world’s most popular diamond shape.
-Round cut diamonds represent more than 73% of all diamonds sold globally.
-If you are interested in buying a diamond that has unsurpassed brilliance and sparkle, our round cut diamond guide is a must-read.
+Round is the world’s most popular diamond cut.
+In fact, round diamonds represent more than 70% of all diamonds sold globally because of their ability to optimize stone’s light performance.
+If you are interested in buying a diamond that has unparalleled brilliance, this round cut diamond guide is a must-read.

-The history of the round cut, also referred to as the round brilliant cut, traces back to the middle of the 17th century when diamond cutters began using more refined and complex techniques.
+The history of the round cut, also referred to as the round brilliant cut, traces back to the middle of the 19th century, when diamond cutters began using more refined and complex techniques.

 |TABLE %||53 - 58||52 - 53 or 58 - 60||51 or 61 - 64||50 or 65 - 69||< 50 or > 69|

 |DEPTH %||59.0 - 62.3||58 - 58.9 or 62.4 - 63.5||57.5 - 57.9 or 63.6 - 64.1||56.5 - 57.4 or 64.2 - 65.0||< 56.5 or > 65.0|

 |CROWN ANGLE||34.0 - 34.9||32.1 - 33.9 or 35.0 - 35.9||30.1 - 32.0 or 36.0 - 37.9||29.0 - 30.0 or 38.0 - 40.5||< 29.0 or > 40.5|